-Can Court Staff or Reciprocity Office Staff Give Legal Advice?
+Can Court Staff Give Legal Advice?

-Court staff and Reciprocity Office staff cannot give legal advice.
+Court staff cannot give legal advice.
 Court staff cannot tell you what is right for you or what you should or should not do.
-In every case, you should have legal advice before agreeing to attorn or participate in ADR.
+In every case, you should have legal advice agreeing to attorn or participate in ADR.